tinyhoot/Deathrun-Remade/README.md

 # Deathrun Remade

-An update / remake of the original [DeathRun by Cattlesquat](https://github.com/Cattlesquat/subnautica) for Nautilus and the latest version of Subnautica.
+A complete rewrite of the original [DeathRun by Cattlesquat](https://github.com/Cattlesquat/subnautica) for Nautilus and the latest version of Subnautica.

 ## Progress